Home Warranty for Old Homes: Coverage, Limitations & Best Options

 Out-of-pocket with local contractors Pay directly for denied repairs Minor or isolated issues

 It's also worth exploring home warranty alternatives more deeply.
 For some homeowners, a dedicated repair fund paired with a focused warranty plan is a smarter financial move than full coverage alone.
-Always vet any new provider carefully and compare them against the best home warranty companies of 2026 to avoid contracts with unclear or restrictive terms.
+Always vet any new provider carefully and compare them against the top-rated 2026 companies to avoid contracts with unclear or restrictive terms.

 Frequently Asked Questions